 As we mentioned earlier in this article, both FanDuel and DraftKings are considerably more aggressive and generous with their promo code offers.
 However, there is a considerable amount of fine print attached to any deposit bonus you receive from either site.

 This is where Yahoo Fantasy excels.
-Players get instant access to their bonus funds, can enter contests with them that day, win, and immediately withdrawal their winnings.
+Players get instant access to their bonus funds, can enter contests with them that day, win, and immediate withdrawal their winnings.
 This is why we rated Yahoo’s current promo code offer as a middle-of-the-road offer in the current daily fantasy sports market.

 That is not to say that these terms are not subject to change.
 As always, we recommend you check out their current terms of service to review any rules that may apply to your account and any bonus funds applied to your account.